gsimsekfb/my_rust_lib/best-practices/readme.md

     // From standard trait (Item 5), then the compiler will 'automatically' perform
     // the conversion without the need for a call to .map_err()
 ```

+###  3.4 Prefer idiomatic Error variants

+// a.
+Consider using David Tolnay's `anyhow` crate for error handling in applications.